 Smoking is a risk factor for all cancers associated with the larynx, oral cavity and esophagus.
 There is no doubt that heavy smokers — people who smoke more than 1 pack of cigarettes a day — have laryngeal cancer mortality risks 20 to 30 times greater than non-smokers.

 The two main effects smoking has on the heart and circulation are:

 There is no doubt that the tar content of the cigarette smoke directly damages the cells in the airways of the lung.
 This can eventually cause cancer of the lung or larynx.
 It can also lead to chronic bronchitis and emphysema.
-Several factors are contributing to the lung cancer:
+Several factors contribute to the development of lung cancer :

-Smoking is linked to the buildup of fatty substances in the carotid artery, the main neck artery supplying blood to the brain, which represent one of the most important factors for developing a stroke.
-Other dangerous properties of tobacco smoke:
+Smoking is linked to the buildup of fatty substances in the carotid artery, the main neck artery supplying blood to the brain, which represents one of the most important factors for developing a stroke.
+Other dangerous properties of tobacco smoke are :

 - Peptic ulcers

 Liver and pancreas